-- If your baby is newborn, switching back and forth between breast and bottle can cause nipple confusion which is when your baby may become frustrated at the breast when they go back and forth between breast and bottle.
-Consider waiting to offer any formula until nursing is well-established (usually in the first 4 – 6 weeks); at that point, nipple confusion shouldn’t be a concern.
+- If your baby is a newborn, switching back and forth between breast and bottle can cause nipple confusion which is when your baby may become frustrated at the breast when they go back and forth between breast and bottle.
+Consider waiting to offer any formula until nursing is well-established (usually in the first 4 – 6 weeks).
+At that point, nipple confusion shouldn’t be a concern.

 - Remember that formula is harder to digest than breastmilk and contains ingredients that your baby may not yet be able to digest easily.
 This means that formula can lead to digestive issues, like gas and constipation.
 And those digestive issues can make your baby’s already-problematic nighttime sleep even worse!

 Change the Sleeping Habits, Not the Food Source!

-While there are a few families we’ve come across who notice marked improvement in sleep after night weaning, ultimately, changing your baby’s food source probably won’t help him sleep any better.
+While there are a few families we’ve come across who notice a marked improvement in sleep after night weaning, ultimately, changing your baby’s food source probably won’t help him sleep any better.
 Don’t let that discourage you, though!
 Even though the solution to your baby’s sleep issues might not be as straightforward and simple as adding or switching to formula, rest assured that there is a solution.
 And we can help you find it!
 Why not try a personalized, one-on-one consultation with one of our expert sleep consultants?
 Check out our one-on-one sleep support options here.